iden3/snarkjs/README.md

 The next step is to apply a random beacon to it (we need to apply a random beacon in order to finalise phase 1 of the trusted setup).

-> A random beacon is a source of public randomness that is not available before a fixed time.
+> To paraphrase Sean Bowe and Ariel Gabizon, a random beacon is a source of public randomness that is not available before a fixed time.
 The beacon itself can be a delayed hash function (e.g. 2^40 iterations of SHA256) evaluated on some high entropy and publicly available data.
 Possible sources of data include: the closing value of the stock market on a certain date in the future, the output of a selected set of national lotteries, or the value of a block at a particular height in one or more blockchains.
 E.g. the hash of the 11 millionth Ethereum block (which as of this writing is some 3 months in the future).
 See [here](https://eprint.iacr.org/2017/1050.pdf) for more on the importance of a random beacon.

 In the above case, the beacon is essentially a delayed hash function evaluated on `0102030405060708090a0b0c0d0e0f101112131415161718191a1b1c1d1e1f` (in practice, this will be some form of high entropy and publicly available data).
 The `10` just means perform `2 ^ 10` iterations of this hash function.